greenelab/deep-review/sections/02_intro.md

 predicting drug response is the use of protein structure to predict drug interactions and drug bioactivity through CNN [@arxiv:1510.02855].
 Since CNNs leverage spatial relationships within the data, this particular deep learning framework is well suited to the problem.
-Drug discovery and drug "repurposing" are two other hot topics.
-Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep fully connected neural networks [@doi:10.1021/acs.molpharmaceut.6b00248].
-In a similar vein, Wang et al. used restricted boltzman machines (RBM) to predict drug molecular targets [@doi:10.1093/bioinformatics/btt234].
+Drug repositioning is another active area of research.
+Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep neural networks [@doi:10.1021/acs.molpharmaceut.6b00248].
+Similarly, it was shown that restricted Boltzmann machines (RBM) can be combined into deep belief networks (DBNs) to predict novel drug - target interactions and formulate drug repositioning hypotheses [@doi:10.1093/bioinformatics/btt234
+@doi:10.1021/acs.jproteome.6b00618].
+Finally, deep learning is also being succesfully used to prioritize chemicals in the early stages of drug discovery for new targets [@doi:10.1080/17460441.2016.1201262].